2026 Our Beautiful Universe Series at The Museum in the Park

-We are delighted to announce that Jo Durrant will be back with a new series of ‘In Conversations’ with special guests including authors and historians.
+We are delighted to welcome back Jo Durrant who presents a new series of ‘In Conversations’ with special guests including authors and historians.
 These informal, interview-style events inspire and inform, spark curiosity, and invite us to look at the past and present world with fresh eyes.

 Jo Durrant is the award-winning presenter of the independent arts and science podcast ‘Jo Durrant’s Beautiful Universe’.
 She’s a highly respected and accomplished interviewer and event chair, and a familiar face at literature, history, and science festivals.
 Jo is freelance but for over 20 years was a presenter, producer & reporter with BBC radio and interviewed hundreds of people, from Melanie C to Tim Peake.